itsAakashz/JavaScriptLearningNotes/README.md

 # JavaScript Notes

 This repository contains my personal version of JavaScript notes that I compiled while learning from the famous **Chai Aur Javascript** YouTube series by **Hitesh Sir**.
-The notes are written in Hindi, reflecting the language used in the series.

 ## Contributions

 - If you find any mistakes in my notes, please feel free to correct them by making a pull request (PR).